 Boarding the Plane: Flying with a Wheelchair

-Typically manual wheelchairs are stored in the cargo compartment with suitcases but if your chair can collapse enough to fit in the priority stowage spaces in the plane, then you have this right under the Air Carriers Act—flight attendants are not egger to comply with this.
+Typically manual wheelchairs are stored in the cargo compartment with suitcases but if your chair can collapse enough to fit in the priority stowage spaces in the plane, then you have this right under the Air Carriers Act—flight attendants are not eager to comply with this.
 Whether you can transfer onto an aisle chair or not, rely on the flight attendants to assist you with your carry-on items.
-These items should not be limited to just bags but anything else that could fall off of your chair, like your water bottle holder, seat cushion and side-guards.
-Be sure to also carry-on your necessary medical supplies and medications.
-And for optimal protection against skin break downs, sit on your seat cushion for the plane ride.
-If using an aircushion, monitor the air pressure during flight, deflating a little if needed, and be sure your pump is packed with your carry-on in case more air is needed once landed.
+These items should not be limited to just bags but anything else that could fall off of your chair, like your water bottle holder, seat cushion, and side-guards.
+Be sure to also carry on your necessary medical supplies and medications.
+And for optimal protection against skin breakdowns, sit on your seat cushion for the plane ride.
+If using an air cushion, monitor the air pressure during flight, deflating a little if needed, and be sure your pump is packed with your carry-on in case more air is needed once landed.

 *Airplanes created before 1992 must update access per the Air Carriers Act when the interior of the plane is refurbished.